IowaScaledEngineering/ise-docs/docs/SimpleSig/Articles/bo-cpls.md

 In general, bigger signaled interlockings, such as would be covered by the various Block Signal Pro configurations, should be fine.
 Much like option 2 above, the lower head outputs can be used to drive markers and reconfigured by the user to meet their needs.

 The Switch Signal Basic, which is designed to be our (relatively) low cost siding end module, needs a little more work.
 Steering diodes and resistors, like we used above, can work fine for the two signals at the frog end of the switch.
 There's no clean way to handle the high and lower marker lights on the point end mast, however.
 One needs to be activated when the switch is thrown diverging and not showing stop, and one needs to be activated when the switch is lined normal and not showing stop.
 Like on the Block Signal Advanced, we can repurpose the lower head lines to do so, but there's no way for the user to reconfigure the aspects.
-For right now, this requires a special version of firmware, but we're happy to program that on for you.
+For right now, this requires a special version of firmware, but we're happy to program that for you.
 Just contact us.

 [![Connecting a SimpleSig Switch Signal Basic to CPLs](img-bocpl/bo-switch-signal.png)](img-bocpl/bo-switch-signal.png)